Wisconsin's birthday town

 We fled to have lunch at the Frank Lloyd Wright Visitor Center's Riverview Terrace Cafe, where muted classical music was balm to our ears after the tinny carousel noise at House on the Rock.

-Before heading home, we stopped at the Spring Green Culver's for my free birthday sundae, then at Woody's Spirits & Sports to pick up a few six-packs of the local beer.
+Before heading home, we stopped at the Spring Green Culver's for my free birthday sundae, then at a nearby liquor store to pick up a few six-packs of Lake Louie, the local beer.
 Kiss the Lips for sure, but what else?
 Fatty Boombalatty Belgian-style ale?
 Warped Speed Scotch ale?

-Proprietor Gayle Wood tried to help, and at the counter, I asked about her birthday deal, since Woody's was listed as a participating business.
+Proprietor Gayle Wood tried to help, and at the counter, I asked about her birthday deal, since the store was listed as a participating business.
 But she said she'd discontinued it.

 "I got tired of people calling and saying, 'What are you going to give us?' and then, 'Oh, I don't like that,' '' Wood said.
 "But since you didn't call and didn't worry about it, I'm going to give you something.''